ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 ![Detections 2](../fig/dets_2_duplicates.png)

+**Note:** Please contact OTN Data Centre if the X‑axis includes detections associated with incorrect years (such as 1970 or dates in the future).

 After all this, the `raw` detection records are ready to be loaded into the `detections_yyyy` tables.
 The notebook will indicate success with the following message:

 ~~~